vanderbilt-aerospace-design-lab/vadl-2020/slam/README.md

 - COMPASS_USE2 = 0
 - COMPASS_USE3 = 0

 The Pixhawk may have issues arming with all these parameters.
-We have received compass alignment errors, related to the fact that the Pixhawk is receiving very different compass readings from the Realsense and the actual compass (not sure that COMPASS_USE successfully disables the compass).
-To solve this, COMPASS_USE was set to 1 to trick the Pixhawk pre-arm checks, and the compass still wasn't used.
+We have received compass alignment errors, related to the fact that the Pixhawk is receiving very different compass readings from the Realsense and the actual compass (I'm not sure that COMPASS_USE actually disables the compass).
+To solve this, we set COMPASS_USE to 1 to trick the Pixhawk pre-arm checks.
+With this set, the Pixhawk still doesn't use the compass so all is well.

 ## UAV Reference Frames

 The only work that you will (probably) have to do yourself is figure out the pose transformation from the Realsense coordinate system to the UAV body coordinate system.
 This is dependent on the Realsense mounting orientation.
-There are a few transformations already in [realsense_localization.py](realsense_localization.py) but you can add youre own if necessary.
+There are a few transformations already in [realsense_localization.py](realsense_localization.py) but you can add your own if necessary.
 This pose transformation is necessary because the Pixhawk handles all localization and navigation commands within the NED reference frame.
 If the Realsense pose was sent straight to the Pixhawk, it would misinterpret all the commands.

 Included pose transformations:
 - Forward facing, USB towards the right